Izzyrae/Izzyrae/README.md

 - 👀 I’m interested in Marketing and Computer related researches
 - 🌱 I’m currently learning consumer behaviour
 - 💞️ I’m looking to collaborate on a good project
-- 📫 How to reach me @theizzyrae_ on Instagram
+- 📫 How to reach me omoriareisrael2017@gmail.com

 <!---
 Izzyrae/Izzyrae is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.